Jesus said to His disciples:

 Go therefore and make disciples of all the nations.”

 We are called to “go” – that is known as the Great Commission – to go and make disciples all over the world.
 We are called to share the Gospel all over the world, to make Jesus known; to tell people that He is their hope, He is their saviour and their salvation; that He wants everyone, all over the world, to be saved and to inherit everlasting life; that He wants everyone, everywhere, to follow Him and His ways; to make the world a better place.

 Throughout it all, we are still called to mission!
-But we can’t fly off anywhere right now.
+But we may not be able to fly off all over the world as easily as previously.
 When Jesus taught His disciples, and as we follow that teaching, we realise that He gave us a blueprint: “You shall be My witnesses both in Jerusalem and in all Judea, and Samaria, and even to the ends of the earth.”

 They were in Jerusalem when Jesus taught them that message, and He taught them to start exactly where they were right then – in Jerusalem.
 And from there, they were to tell people about Jesus throughout Judea – that’s the region where Jerusalem was placed.
 Only after that were they to go to Samaria (the neighbouring region) and to the ends of the earth.

-So, at this time, when we are unable to travel all over the country, let alone all over the world – let’s make mission local.
+So, at this time, when we are unable to travel all over the world as easily – let’s make mission local.
 Let’s tell people about Jesus where we are right now.
 If your household doesn’t know about Jesus, let’s tell them; if your family don’t know about Jesus, let’s tell them; if your neighbours don’t know Jesus, let’s tell them; if your village, town or region don’t know Jesus, let’s tell them.

 May we pray …